-Until a Portfolio replaces a borrowed security, it is required to maintain a segregated account of cash or liquid assets with a broker or custodian to cover the Portfolio's short position.
+Until a Portfolio replaces a borrowed security, it is required to maintain a segregated account of cash or liquid assets with a broker or custodian that is pledged for the benefit of the broker to cover a Portfolio's short position.
 Generally, securities held in a segregated account cannot be sold unless they are replaced with other liquid assets.
 A Portfolio's ability to access the pledged collateral may also be impaired in the event the broker fails to comply with the terms of the contract.
-In such instances, the Portfolio may not be able to substitute or sell the pledged collateral.
-Additionally, a Portfolio must maintain sufficient liquid assets (less any additional collateral held by or pledged to the broker), marked-to-market daily, to cover the short sale obligation.
+In such instances, a Portfolio may not be able to substitute or sell the pledged collateral.
 This may limit a Portfolio's investment flexibility, as well as its ability to meet redemption requests or other current obligations.